angular/angular/aio/content/guide/router-tutorial-toh.md

 * Each area root component has its own router outlet and child routes.
 * Feature area routes rarely (if ever) cross with routes of other features.

-If your app had many feature areas, the app component trees might look like this:
+If your application had many feature areas, the application component trees might look like this:

 <div class="lightbox">